Dsharma2002/Shop-app-withSAVEandDELETE/README.md

 and maybe even deselect all items to start fresh.

 Added functionality to remove selected items once on every button click, if you do not want to refresh entire selection!

+The save and delete functionalities are added by the use of local Storage